 - Block placements

-- One to three months (usually full time) to our postgraduate research students
+- One to three months to our postgraduate research students.

-The Locus – UoS Project is an initiative funded by the University of Surrey through the Higher Education and Innovation Fund (HEIF).
-It aims to fund opportunities for postgraduate researchers to participate in placement or consultancy to create connections between academia and industry.
-This opportunity is for SMEs, start-ups and third sector organisation who have been impacted by Covid-19.
+The Locus-UoS Project is an initiative funded by the University of Surrey through the Higher Education and Innovation Fund (HEIF).
+The project aims to create connections between academia and industry by funding opportunities for postgraduate researchers to participate in a work placement or consultancy.

-- The maximum full-time placement will be 12 weeks, 35 hrs per week
+- The maximum duration of a placement will be 35 hours per week for 12 weeks (or part-time equivalent).
+Shorter placements are welcome.

-- Our postgraduate researchers will be supported financially by the university (up to £1,260 per month)
+- Placements will be at no cost to your organisation, our postgraduate researchers will be supported financially by the University.

-Therefore if you have a placement or consultancy opportunity and you are in a start-up, SME or third sector organisation please complete the Locus – UoS Employer Form and we will be in touch.
+If you have a placement or consultancy opportunity, or you would like to register your interest in the scheme for a later date, please complete the Locus-UoS Employer Form and we will be in touch.

-For further information contact Jane Pango (Placement Administrator, Doctoral College).
+For further information please contact Jane Pango, Doctoral College Placement & Employability Coordinator

 We have an established employer mentoring programme targeted at both our post graduate and early career researchers.
 We are always keen to talk to employers who may have an interest in mentoring.